Actinity/queue-status-monitor/readme.md

 `"do_not_monitor_failed_jobs" => true`

-Alternatively, if you are prepared to tolerate failed jobs, but don't want them to stop you knowing if there is another issue; you can set up independent endpoints rather than just the default:
+Alternatively, if you are prepared to tolerate failed jobs, but don't want them to stop you knowing if there is another issue; you can monitor independent endpoints rather than just the default:

 `queue-status-monitor/without-failed` will ignore failed jobs and